By: Marilyn L. Davis

 Clearly, there might have been love and support in their family before treatment, but families do not always have answers, directions and solutions for addiction, treatment did.

-2. It allowed the families the necessary time to organize their lives without it revolving around the actions, thoughts and feelings of the addict.
+2. Families needed the time to organize their lives without it revolving around the actions, thoughts, and feelings of the mother; she had resources at hand.

 In many cases, grandparents were raising toddlers for the first time in decades, and they needed this time to focus on the child’s needs, not the mother’s.